megargayu/USACO-Training/README.md

 4. Select `USACO Training Problem` from the popup and enter in the file name of the problem (ex. `milk3`)
 5. All the files should be generated, including boilerplate input and output code!

+**You also need to make sure that the Java 8 JDK is on path, meaning you can run `java -version` and `javac -version` anywhere on your system and it returns something similar to `1.8.0_291`**

 However, before you use it, you need to replace the `ID` with your own id.
 To do this, go to `New > Edit File Templates`, and scroll all the way down to "USACO Training Problem".
 Click on "USACO Training Problem" and in the sidebar that appears, remove `megarga1` and instead input your own id.